o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

 | Top UX School      | **#23**      | topuxschool.com|
 ---

-# Faculty at Master in Human Computer Interaction (HCI) - Rochester Institute of Technology[🔗](https://www.rit.edu/computing/school-of-information#faculty-staff)
+# Faculty at Master of Human Computer Interaction (HCI) - Rochester Institute of Technology[🔗](https://www.rit.edu/computing/school-of-information#faculty-staff)
 Faculty in the department of Information at RIT collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)

 ## ** Visit [CSRankings](http://csrankings.org/#/index?all&us) for more stats

 ---
-# Research Areas at Master in Human Computer Interaction (HCI) - Rochester Institute of Technology
+# Research Areas at Master of Human Computer Interaction (HCI) - Rochester Institute of Technology
 * Human-AI Collaboration for Identifying UX Problems (AI-Assisted UX Analysis)
 * Aging and Accessibility
 * Mobile, Wearable, and Ubiquitous Sensing & Interaction Techniques